smoothdev35/print-calendar-2025/README.md

 #### State Management

 - `calendarStore.tsx`: The Zustand store that manages the events data.
+It now includes a `createEvent` function that handles the optimistic UI flow.

 #### User Interaction Flow

 1. User clicks on a day in the `InteractiveCalendar`.
 2. The `AddEventModal` opens.
 3. User fills in the event details and clicks "Save".
-4. The `addEvent` action is called in the `calendarStore`.
+4. A temporary UUID is generated for the new event, and it is immediately added to the local `calendarStore`.
-5. The `InteractiveCalendar` re-renders to display the new event.
+5. The `InteractiveCalendar` re-renders to display the new event (optimistic UI).
-6. User can click on an event to view its details (not yet implemented).
-7. User can delete an event, which calls the `deleteEvent` action in the `calendarStore`.
+6. In the background, a `POST` request is sent to the server to save the event to the database.
+7. Once the server responds with the permanent event data (including the database-generated `id`), the local `calendarStore` is updated with the permanent data.
+8. If the server request fails, the temporary event is removed from the `calendarStore` and an error is displayed.

 #### Flow Diagram